onozaty/csvt/README.md

   -1, --first string     First CSV file path.
   -2, --second string    Second CSV file path.
   -c, --column string    Name of the column to use for joining.
-      --column2 string   Name of the column to use for joining in the second CSV file.
-(Specify if different from the first CSV file)
+      --column2 string   (optional) Name of the column to use for joining in the second CSV file.
+Specify if different from the first CSV file.
   -o, --output string    Output CSV file path.
-      --usingfile        Use temporary files for joining.
-(Use this when joining large files that will not fit in memory) --norecord         No error even if there is no record corresponding to sencod CSV.
+      --usingfile        (optional) Use temporary files for joining.
+Use this when joining large files that will not fit in memory.
+      --norecord         (optional) No error even if there is no record corresponding to sencod CSV.
   -h, --help             help for join
 ```